geraldzakwan/parallel-mt-inference/README.md

 Or alternatively, you could also use the `evaluation_script.sh`.

-First, run `chmod +x inference_script.sh` to give permission to the script.
+First, run `chmod +x evaluation_script.sh` to give permission to the script.

 Then, run the command below.